-Durham University is highly ranked not only in the UK, (Ranked 6th in The Complete University Guide 2017 and The Guardian University Guide 2017), but also in the World, (In the QS World University Rankings 2016-17, the University is 74th and has risen from 3rd to 2nd among UK universities for research citations.
-In the Times Higher Education (THE) World University Rankings 2016-17, Durham is ranked 96th)
+Durham University is highly ranked not only in the UK, (Ranked 6th in The Complete University Guide 2018 and 4th in The Guardian University Guide 2018), but also in the World, (In the QS World University Rankings 2018, the University is 78th and in the Times Higher Education (THE) World University Rankings 2018, Durham is ranked 97th).

 Located in the North East of England, Durham University's School of Education is not only the ideal place to study for a Graduate qualification, but also a wonderful location for exploring everything that England has to offer.
 For more information on the City and the surrounding areas please visit This is Durham.